-Nginx is a high performance load balancer, web server and reverse proxy.
-You can configure Nginx to accept and reverse proxy requests to FireDaemon Fusion. nginx can also be run directly under FireDaemon Pro.
+Nginx is a high-performance load balancer, web server and reverse proxy.
+You can configure Nginx to accept and reverse proxy requests to FireDaemon Fusion.
+Nginx can be run as a Windows Service by FireDaemon Pro.

 Why would you want to do this?
-FireDaemon Fusion is an application server built using Pion and Boost.
-In order to secure web and application servers it's considered best practice to place an upstream reverse proxy between the client and the application server.
+FireDaemon Fusion is an application server built using the Pion and Boost libraries.
+In order to secure web and application servers, it is generally considered best practice to place an upstream web application firewall or reverse proxy between the client and the application server.
 This provides a level of abstraction and control over traffic entering your network before hitting your backend servers.
-Further, it allows you to access multiple servers via a single URL.
+Furthermore, it allows you to access multiple servers via a single URL.

-In the configuration example below, a single nginx server has been deployed behind the firewall to forward requests to a FireDaemon Fusion "master node".
+In the configuration example below, a single Nginx server has been deployed behind the firewall to forward requests to a FireDaemon Fusion "master node".
 The master node facilitates centralised management of other servers running FireDaemon Fusion.
-Additionally, the Nginx Reverse Proxy might encrypt traffic to/from the client using a publicly signed TLS certificate.
-The Fusion Master and Slaves nodes might be configured to use an internal CA or self-signed TLS certificates.
+Additionally, the Nginx Reverse Proxy can encrypt traffic to and from the client using a publicly signed TLS certificate.
+The Fusion Master and Slave nodes might be configured to use an internal CA or self-signed TLS certificates.

-The Nginx configuration is quite straight forward.
-In a virtual server setup the following configuration.
-This configuration below is specific to FireDaemon Pro 4 and FireDaemon Fusion 6.
-If you are looking for more guidance on configuring Nginx TLS please check out Mozilla's Server Side TLS Configurator, Scott Helme's TLS Cheat Sheet and Michael Lustfield's guide.
+The Nginx configuration is relatively straightforward.
+The example below enforces TLS 1.3, restricts the cipher suite, and requires a post-quantum key exchange.
+The configuration below is specific to FireDaemon Pro 6 and FireDaemon Fusion 8.
+If you are looking for more guidance on configuring Nginx or TLS please check out Mozilla's Server Side TLS Configurator and Scott Helme's TLS Cheat Sheet.

-FireDaemon Fusion 6 nginx TLS and Proxy Pass Configuration
+FireDaemon Fusion 8 Nginx TLS and Proxy Pass Configuration

-# nginx reverse proxy virtual server setup for FireDaemon Fusion 6.5.25 or later
+# Nginx reverse proxy virtual server setup for FireDaemon Fusion 8.0 or later

 # Adjust hostnames, ports, paths and other configuration parameters as you see fit